devikaamalkar/FitCare/README.md

 # FitCare
-Python code model which uses data sets to predict likelihood of a heart attack from a set of symptoms as well as determine if someone has cold/flu/COVID from another set of symptoms
+One python code model which uses data sets to predict likelihood of a heart attack from a set of symptoms as well as aanother python code model which determines if someone has the cold/flu/COVID from another set of symptoms.